WhiteflagProtocol/whiteflag-api/docs/md/bitcoin.md

 * `name`: the name according to the naming convention: `{name}-{network}`, e.g. `bitcoin-main` or `bitcoin-testnet`
 * `module`: the Bitcoin module in `lib/blockchains`, which should be "bitcoin"
-* `testnet`: whether the Bitcoin testnet is used insted of the main network
+* `testnet`: whether the Bitcoin testnet is used instead of the main network
 * `active`: whether the blockchain is active or should be ignored

 These parameters manage Bitcoin blockchain accounts (i.e. wallets):